Why You Must Visit Buffalo, New York

 Explore the Buffalo Neighborhoods.
 Photo by Susan Lanier-Graham

 You will wonder why it took you so long to visit Buffalo.
-This all-American city seems to embody the spirit of survival that defines great destinations worldwide.
+This all-American city seems to embody the survival spirit defining great destinations worldwide.
 Visit the gardens, check out the breweries, and peruse some of Frank Lloyd Wright’s work.
 Be sure to read Wander for more options of things to do when you visit New York.

 Buffalo New York